starrymoonlight/BIP/README.md

 # Implications #

-Allowing wallet software to sign messages is an important function and potentially underused due to the fact that up until now there has not be a formal specification for how wallets can sign messages using Bitcoin private keys.
-Bitcoin wallets should be interoperable and use the same conventions for determing signatures.
+Message signing is an important use case and potentially underused due to the fact that, up until now, there has not be a formal specification for how wallets can sign messages using Bitcoin private keys.
+Bitcoin wallets should be interoperable and use the same conventions for determing a signature's validity.
 This BIP can also be updated as new signature formats emerge.

 # Acknowledgements #